 That boom peaked with a flurry of construction in anticipation of a citywide party in 1896 — the 1000th anniversary of the arrival of the Magyars.
 Not wanting to play second fiddle to Vienna, Budapest used the millennial celebration as an excuse to remake the capital with grand squares, heroic monuments, and even a subway (the Continent's oldest).

-Many of the city's finest landmarks date from this era, including the neo-Gothic Hungarian Parliament, the opulent State Opera House, and the voluminous Central Market Hall.
+Many of the city's finest landmarks date from this era, including the Neo-Gothic Hungarian Parliament, the opulent State Opera House, and the voluminous Great Market Hall.
 It's worth touring these buildings to ogle their magnificent interiors.

 Even with the tumultuous detours of the 20th century, Budapest has retained a keen knack for good living.
 The city's once-vibrant café culture has made a strong comeback (the communists closed down the cafés, fearing a dissident breeding-ground).
-But now the old coffeeshops are being restored, with red-velvet chairs and doodad-decorated columns dripping with Habsburgian nostalgia.
+But now the old coffeeshops have been restored, with red-velvet chairs and doodad-decorated columns dripping with Habsburgian nostalgia.

-You can also relax with a splish-splash in one of the city's famous thermal baths.
-Of two dozen or so traditional baths, Széchenyi is the most accessible and fun place to take the plunge.
-Magyars of all shapes and sizes squeeze themselves into tiny swimsuits and strut their stuff.
-You can paddle in the aristocratic outdoor pool, soak in indoor thermal baths, or steam in the sauna all day for less than $20.
+You can also relax with a splish-splash in one of the city's famous thermal baths — my personal favorite among all of Budapest's inviting experiences.
+You can paddle in aristocratic outdoor pools, soak in indoor thermal baths, or steam in the sauna all day for about $30.

 The city boasts marvelous vistas as well.
 Ride the cute Buda funicular up to Castle Hill for panoramic views from the remaining castle ramparts.
 Or cap a day of sightseeing with an evening cruise on the blue Danube.
 As the sun goes down, an ensemble of icons grabs your attention: the mighty bridges linking Buda and Pest, the stubborn citadel standing tall on Buda's hill, and monuments honoring a hard-earned freedom.
 Budapest, a city of nuance and paradox, has survived its turbulent history beautifully.